9 ways to get your yard ready for winter before the clocks go back - Horse & Hound

 Skidding across the yard on sheet ice might be a distant memory, but don’t be fooled — knee-deep mud and frozen troughs are only a matter of months away.
-Take a look at these 9 ways to get your yard and fields in shape before the clocks go back (29 October) and the cold weather sets in.
+Take a look at these nine ways to get your yard and fields in shape before the clocks go back (28 October) and the cold weather sets in.

 1. Stay on your feet — stock up on salt and grit in advance as prices tend to soar during a cold snap.
 “People tend to order late,” explains Lucy Tate of agricultural wholesaler Armstrong Richardson.
 “I’d advise getting in there now.
 Make sure that you have the right winter equipment too, such as snow shovels for clearing the yard.”